 The new macOS Monterey was named after the Monterey Bay on California's Pacific coast.
 Certainly not a coincidence, because the new Mac operating system should enable new, particularly fluid workflows.
 This is particularly possible in conjunction with other M1 Macs or an iPad with iPadOS 15.
 But one thing at a time ...
 Here, too, I will again use bullet points to finish with the WWDC21 keynote summary:

-Shortcuts that use Siri come to the Mac to e.g. For example, to open the necessary windows and content for work (I would start Safari, Mail, Calendar, Pages, Affinity Photo and a music playlist at the same time with one click) - but can also be used for a lot of other things
+- Shortcuts using Siri are coming to the Mac, e.g. B. to open the necessary windows and content for work (I would simultaneously open Safari, Mail, Calendar, Pages, Affinity Photo and start a music playlist) - but can also be used for many other things

 WWDC21 Keynote Conclusion: Technologies for Developers